Do you know the signs your cat needs more attention?

 However, at times, they may do so only to gain your affection.
 Cats know they can get your attention by breaking things.
 These cute creatures have a lot of tricks up their sleeves.

-Mine appears to blackmail me – she would simply run around things I love threatening to tear ‘em apart.
+They appear to blackmail you – they would simply run around things we love threatening to tear ‘em apart.

 So the next time you see your pet trying to break things just as she sees you, it might be time to play together.